theo-armour/theo-armour.github.io/snippets/projects/health-reference.md

 * https://en.wikipedia.org/wiki/OPQRST
 * Onset of the event
-	* What the patient was doing when it started (active, inactive, stressed), whether the patient believes that activity prompted the pain,[2] and whether the onset was sudden, gradual or part of an ongoing chronic problem.
+	* What the patient was doing when it started (active, inactive, stressed), whether the patient believes that activity prompted the pain, and whether the onset was sudden, gradual or part of an ongoing chronic problem.
 * Provocation or palliation
 	* Whether any movement, pressure (such as palpation) or other external factor makes the problem better or worse.
 This can also include whether the symptoms relieve with rest.
 * Quality of the pain
 	This is the patient's description of the pain.
-Questions can be open ended ("Can you describe it for me?") or leading.[9]
+Questions can be open ended ("Can you describe it for me?") or leading.
 Ideally, this will elicit descriptions of the patient's pain: whether it is sharp, dull, crushing, burning, tearing, or some other feeling, along with the pattern, such as intermittent, constant, or throbbing.
 * Region and radiation
 	* Where the pain is on the body and whether it radiates (extends) or moves to any other area.
 This can give indications for conditions such as a myocardial infarction, which can radiate through the jaw and arms.
 Other referred pains can provide clues to underlying medical causes.
 * Severity